-Whether your talking about an office or a home network, technicians at Landon Technologies frequently find themselves involved in dealing with Setting Up a Wireless Network.
+Whether your talking about an office or a home network, technicians at Landon Technologies frequently find themselves involved in Setting Up a Wireless Network.
+Actually this is a frequent request we receive from our managed IT services Tampa clients, among others.
 Nowadays, the wireless network is more and more predominant, whether for more convenient sharing of internet and LAN access with guests and consultants, or simply to avoid having to run large amounts of network cabling.

 Unfortunately, the default configurations of most wireless routers and access points make it simple for unauthorized users to gain access to your network – whether simply to “piggyback” on your internet connection, or for more nefarious purposes such as corporate espionage.
 While these activities are against the law, it can be difficult to find and prosecute the intruder… and whenever proprietary and confidential company information are involved, the damage can become impossible to repair.